FuelLabs/sway-rfcs/rfcs/0017-error-handling.md

 require(<some check>, "Some check must pass.");
 ```

-will result in the error message being stored on-chain, contributing to the bytecode size.
+will result in the error message being stored on-chain, contributing to the bytecode size, unless _end-developers_ use the `log_panic_values = never` option.
 The error argument will in addition be encoded, which also contributes to the bytecode size.
 (For the explanation of the encoding overhead see [Reduce the cost of encoding](#reduce-the-cost-of-encoding).)

 On the contrary, the more verbose: